avram-dames/indeed_api/README.md

 ### Indeed API

-Build a query for the Indeed API, looking for all python jobs in Berlin.
+Build a query for the Indeed API, send the request and fetch the results.

 [Indeed API docs](https://ads.indeed.com/jobroll/xmlfeed)